projectsesame/sesame/design/envoy-json-logging.md

 Status: Draft

-This proposal is a design for adding to Contour the ability to configure Envoy to output JSON logs.
+This proposal is a design for adding to Sesame the ability to configure Envoy to output JSON logs.
 It is intended to allow some customisability of the JSON output while providing sensible defaults.

 ## Goals